Counties 1 Midlands West (North)

 Counties 1 Midlands West (North) (formerly Midands 2 West (North)) is a level 7 English rugby union league and level 3 of the Midlands League, made up of clubs from the northern part of the West Midlands region including Shropshire, Staffordshire, parts of Birmingham and the West Midlands and occasionally Cheshire, with home and away matches played throughout the season.
 When this division began in 1992 it was known as Midlands West 1, until it was split into two regional divisions called Midlands 3 West (North) and Midlands 3 West (South) ahead of the 2000–01 season.
 Further restructuring of the Midlands leagues ahead of the 2009–10 season, saw it changed to Midlands 2 West (North) and post the Rugby Football Union (RFU)'s Adult Competition Review, from season 2022–23 it adopted its current name.

+Sutton Coldfield are the current champions.

+Format

-Promoted teams tend to move up to Regional Midlands 2 West or to Regional 2 Midlands North.
-Relegated teams drop to Counties 2 Midlands West (North).
+The champions are promoted to Regional Midlands 2 West or occasionally to Regional 2 Midlands North.
+The number of teams relegated depends on feedback following promotion and relegation in the leagues above, but is usually to Counties 2 Midlands West (South).

+The season runs from September to April and comprises twenty-two rounds of matches, with each club playing each of its rivals, home and away.
+The results of the matches contribute points to the league as follows: